 Records Management Services places all public records on Records Retention Schedules that list the minimum legal and fiscal time periods they must be retained by state and local governmental and educational agencies.
 Working with personnel from the records-creating agency, Records Management Services determines these retention periods in conformance with state and federal codes, regulations, and statutes of limitation.
-Final approval of the schedules comes from the State Records Committee, which is comprised of representatives of the Attorney General, State Treasurer, State Auditor, Director of Local Government Services, and the director of the division. read more on Retention Schedules
+Final approval of the schedules comes from the State Records Committee, which is comprised of representatives of the Attorney General, State Treasurer, State Auditor, Director of Local Government Services, and the director of the division.
+Read more on Retention Schedules.

 Part and parcel to a good records management program is the timely destruction of records once their retention period has expired.
 This pertains to the destruction of paper records as well as those that are microfilmed, have been imaged, or are electronic.
+Approval from the Division of Revenue and Enterprise Services through Artemis is required for destruction.

 As per the Destruction of Public Records Act of 1953 (P.L.
 1953, c.
 410), public agencies must receive prior written authorization to dispose of their public records regardless of the medium in which the information is maintained.
 The division routinely processes and authorizes the destruction of public records that appear on retention schedules approved by the State Records Committee.